You’re Doing It All Wrong: Using Parallax to Make Your WordPress Site Pop

 The lengthened site stay means you need to prioritize your calls-to-action and display them at various points throughout the page.
 The site for the now-defunct app Ben the Bodyguard leaves the CTA to the very bottom of the page, which is in keeping with traditional long-form sales copy.
 And in this case, it definitely works because there’s a clear narrative you follow as Ben walks along the seedy city streets.
 If the story you’re telling isn’t quite so linear, however, it might be a good idea to feature a CTA earlier on, or off to the side of the main content to capture leads as visitors scroll down (and down and down).

 Another example comes from creators of cucumber seltzer, Cornelius Krump.
-The site was built as a child theme to the single page theme, Tides.
 Everything about this site imitates the websites of high-end alcohol purveyors while maintaining a playful edge.
 Cucumber-green mustaches, anyone?
 Before scrolling, there’s the word “Curious?” with a downward arrow, enticing you to find out more.
 Once clicked, you’re taken to the company’s origin story and as you scroll, bold images, textured backgrounds, and personality come in and out of view.

 Maintain Elements of Traditional Navigation